Also known as

 Motivation

-Did you ever come across the situation when you walked up to the story wall, picked up your story and proudly moved it to done state?
-Moment later the tester comes to you and asks is it deployed on the Test server, so that I can test that?
-Scrum master asks, is that shown to the Product owner?
-Other dev asks are they still pending tests cases to commit 'cause I see some of them missing here.
-And you response was probably No.
+Have you ever come across the situation when you walked up to the story wall, picked up your story and proudly moved it to Done state?
+Moments later, the tester comes to you and asks "is it deployed on the Test server, so that I can test that?", the Scrum Master asks "has that shown to the Product Owner?"
+Another dev asks "are there still pending tests cases to commit 'cause I see some of them missing here".
+And you response was probably: "No"?

-So scrums provides something called Defination of Done(DoD) , which is nothing but a quick Checklist to verify tasks to be done before a story is actually Done.
+Scrum provides the Definition of DONE (DoD), which is a shared checklist of criteria for a story to be considered DONE.
 Tasks in the definition are mutually agreed between the development team and the Product Owner.

 Applicability